killercup/scribbles/_posts/2016-12-18-pascal-vs-usb-c.md

 [ade-hootoo]: https://www.amazon.de/gp/product/B01KF3GTCY/ref=as_li_qf_sp_asin_il_tl?ie=UTF8&camp=1638&creative=6742&creativeASIN=B01KF3GTCY&linkCode=as2&tag=killercup-21
 [acom-hootoo]: https://www.amazon.com/gp/product/B01K7C53K2/ref=as_li_tl?ie=UTF8&tag=pascahertl-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=B01K7C53K2&linkId=fecc8f7dccfc692d4f8c6b942b39812e

-I'll probably try both the Dell and the i-tec.
+I'll probably try both the Dell and the larger i-tec.

 ### USB-C docks

-There are a bunch of docks using USB-C but not Thunderbolt 3.
-I think buying any of these USB-C dock is silly, because they are all expensive, but can't support enough throughput to really get everything across the wire (like multiple _fast_ USB connections as well as 4k @ 60Hz).
+There are a bunch of docks using USB-C but _not_ Thunderbolt 3.
+With the exception of the already mentioned [i-tec dock][itec2], buying one of the following are hard to justify – they are all too expensive compared to the adapters listed above, but can't support enough throughput to really get everything across the wire (like multiple _fast_ USB connections as well as 4k @ 60Hz).
 Nevertheless, they might work for you, so here are some:

 - [Arc Hub][arc], no Ethernet, but apparently 4k @ 60Hz using Mini DisplayPort. $105 pre-order, ships early 2017.
 - CalDigit's "USB-C Dock" ([marketing][caldigit], [193€][ade-caldigit], [$150][acom-caldigit]) at first looks like it just _has_ to use Thunderbolt 3 to make everything work, but it is only said to be "compatible with Thunderbolt 3".
 Furthermore, the marketing site compares it to OWC's USB-C dock.
 To add to the mystery, it apparently supports HDMI 2.0, but has problems with driving a 4k display on a Mac that CalDigit blames on macOS missing support for MST (Multi Transport Stream).
 According [this document][apple-HT206587] by Apple, MacBook Pros since 2013 support MTS.
 At least the dock seems to support 90 W power delivery which is pretty nice.